SoftInstigate/ermes-mail/README.md

 Copyright(c) 2022 SoftInstigate srl (https://www.softinstigate.com)
 ```

-## Send a test email message to MailHog
+## Send a test email message to Mailpit

-To test the sending of e-mails via command line, we suggest running a local SMTP mock server like [MailHog](https://github.com/mailhog/MailHog).
-Please look at the [MailHog installation instructions](https://github.com/mailhog/MailHog#installation) for setup details.
+To test the sending of e-mails via command line, we suggest running a local SMTP mock server like [Mailpit](https://github.com/axllent/mailpit).
+Please look at the [Mailpit installation instructions](https://github.com/axllent/mailpit#installation) for setup details.

-After executing MailHog (usually with the `MailHog` command) you can send your first HTML email message to `localhost` with ErmesMail:
+After executing Mailpit (usually with the `mailpit` command) you can send your first HTML email message to `localhost` with ErmesMail:

 ```shell
 $ java -jar target/ermes-mail.jar -h localhost -p 1025 \